ManimCommunity/manim/docs/source/tutorials/quickstart.rst

     :align: center
     :alt: first scene output

+.. manim:: SquareToCircle False

+   from manim import *

+   # all code must be contained inside the construct
+   # method of a class that inherits from Scene
+   class SquareToCircle(Scene):
+       def construct(self):
+           circle = Circle()                   # create a circle circle.set_fill(PINK, opacity=0.5)  # set the color and transparency
+           self.play(ShowCreation(circle))     # show the circle on screen

 If you see the video and it looks correct, congrats!
 You just wrote your first manim scene from scratch.
 If you get an error message instead, or if do not see a video, or if the video output does not look like this, it is likely that